epiverse-trace/sivirep/README.md

 with a high concentration of cases, disease clusters and environmental or social risk factors.

-In Colombia, there 32 administrative geographic units (adm1) called departments. `sivirep` provides a function called `group_deptos` which allows obtaining a data.frame of grouped cases by department.
+In Colombia, there are 32 administrative geographic units (adm1) called departments. `sivirep` provides a function called `group_deptos` which allows obtaining a data.frame of grouped cases by department.